Wanda Ramey: Broadcasting career

 Ramey's first post-college radio employment was at radio station KPIK in San Luis Obispo, California.
 After that, she returned to the Bay area and worked at several stations.
 In 1947, her job (for KSFO) was to interview celebrities at the Hearst Ranch near Pleasanton, California.

 In 1948, Ramey was hired as secretary to the program director of radio station KWBR in Oakland.
 She assumed the duties of program director (although with no increase in pay) when that post became vacant.
 After a year there, she moved to KROW, where she was able to be on the air.

 By 1952, she was working at KGO-TV in San Francisco.
 She first hosted Midday with Wanda, a short-lived news and interview show, then in 1954 she hosted The Woman Behind the Man (interviewing the wives of famous Bay-area men).

 The KGO job did not last long.
 Vince Francis, KGO general manager, fired her by telling her that women did not do a good job as newscasters.
 It took her several months to find another broadcasting job, this time at KCBS (AM) radio in San Francisco.
 On that job, her on-air name was Jane Todd.
-She hosted the program Meet Me at Mannings, which featured interviews with women.
+She hosted the program Meet Me at Manning's, which featured interviews with women.

 In 1957, Ramey was hired as a newscaster by KPIX-TV, San Francisco's first television station.
 The station was one of the first to create a half-hour news program at mid-day, and they made further history by casting one of the first female newscasters (Ramey) on the program.
 She was variously referred to as "Channel 5's Gal on the Go", "Girl on the Beat", and "Woman on the Beat".
 She left KPIX in 1967.

 Ramey estimated that she had interviewed some 1,200 personalities in the course of her career, including several US Presidents and an astronaut.
 Her most memorable interview was with Eleanor Roosevelt, who was Ramey's own inspiration as a girl.

 After 1967 Ramey avoided further full-time broadcasting work.
 She served as a Bay-area correspondent with the Voice of America, worked part-time at local PBS station KQED-TV, and volunteered with Bay-area charities and projects.
 During the late 1960s, she worked as a reporter on KGO-TVs Newsbeat nightly newscast.